Chomenor/ioef-cmod/new-filesystem-design.md

+This file provides additional documentation for the design and technical details of this project.
+It assumes you are already familiar with the content of the main readme.md file.
+If you need an overview of how file handling works in ioquake3 in general, skip to the appendix at the end of this document.

-# Project Overview
+# Project Changes

-There are thousands of high quality, community created maps available for Quake 3, as seen on sites such as [lvlworld.com](http://lvlworld.com) and [ws.q3df.org](http://ws.q3df.org).
-However, most of these maps get limited play in the traditional online server community, and most servers run primarily stock maps or only a small subset of user-created maps.
-There are several limitations of the ioquake3 engine that discourage players and servers from utilizing the full custom map libraries of Quake 3 and other games based on the same engine.

-1) Automatic downloads are not considered secure and are disabled by default in the client.
-This creates a disincentive for even well configured servers to run less common maps, because users with default settings won't be able to connect because their downloads are disabled.

-2) It is extremely easy for a map to cause a conflict and break other maps or the game itself.
-In theory if every map was properly designed this would not be a problem, but in practice conflicts are almost inevitable as you get more maps installed.
-Once conflicts occur it can be difficult even for experienced users to figure out which pk3 is causing them.

-3) Both startup and map load times get longer and longer as more maps are installed, which is an annoying anti-reward for collecting more maps.
-Combined with the previous issue, this leads custom map fans to have to "clear out" their maps to maintain good performance even though they otherwise have disk space for them.

-While it may be possible to improve on some of these issues with modifications to the existing filesystem code, the more extensive rewrite undertaken by this project allows a more thorough removal of some of the pk3 scalability bottlenecks and introduces a much more flexible and transparent resource conflict resolution system.
-The following are some of the main architectural changes compared to the original filesystem.

-1) The file index and state data such as the current mod and pure list are stored separately.
-File precedence is resolved dynamically on each file request, with no need to reindex or reorder the file index when the state changes.

-2) The file precedence system can evaluate multiple types of resources side by side, such as tga+jpg+shaders, as opposed to the strict shaders>tga>jpg policy of the original filesystem.
-This helps to properly "sandbox" downloaded pk3s from the core game files and to resolve other types of conflicts.

-3) Support for various performance improvements such as reindexing pk3s by checking size and timestamp instead of reloading every file, writing the file index to a cache file to reduce startup time, and using a single hashtable for file lookups instead of one for every pk3.
-These changes help keep load times minimal even with large installed pk3 loads.

-This project strives to be suitable for integration with ioquake3 and downstream ioquake3-based projects as well.
-The following design goals were taken to support these integration requirements.

-1) The filesystem code is largely self contained and has minimal direct dependencies on other parts of the game code.
-When porting to a new project, it should be easy to get the filesystem itself to build, and you can focus on changing other parts of the code to use the new filesystem.

-2) The new filesystem supports almost all the functionality of the original filesystem so most code written for the original filesystem will work with little or no modification.
-Many of the changes made outside the filesystem code are done for the sake of improvements or bug fixes but are not actually essential to compile and run the game.
-The process of porting a project to the new filesystem can be done incrementally without the need to get every feature working at once.

-The new filesystem code is divided into logically distinct source files located in the "filesystem" directory.
-All the parts together roughly replace the functionality of "files.c" in the original filesystem.
-Even though the new filesystem is larger by line count due to more features and optimizations, the more discrete nature of the components makes it easier to work with in many cases.
+This is an overview of some of the main design changes in this project compared to the original filesystem.

+**original filesystem:** Primarily based in a single source file, files.c.
+**new filesystem:** Divided into multiple source files under the filesystem and filesystem/fscore directories.
+The core component handles basic file indexing and access and can be compiled separately from the game.
+The main component serves as an interface between the core and the game.
+**reason for change:** The modular design and separate source files make the code easier to work with as new features and capabilities are added.
+Allowing the filesystem core to be compiled separately makes it useful for standalone utilities and tests.

+**original filesystem:** Files inside and outside pk3s are handled separately, and most code that iterates over files has separate cases for both types of files.
+**new filesystem:** All files are abstracted behind the fsc_file_t type, so for most purposes they can be treated the same regardless of how they are located.
+**reason for change:** Easier to add support for new file storage methods and easier code maintenance in general.

+**original filesystem:** The ordered priority of files is determined when the filesystem is refreshed.
+**new filesystem:** The file index is unordered, and it is up to the file lookup, listing, and reference modules to resolve conflicts at call time.
+**reason for change:** It separates the indexing and precedence handling code, allows the precedence logic to be customized for each module, and makes it easier to implement file-level precedence debugging features.
+It also improves load times because it is no longer necessary to resort the entire filesystem on every level change or server connection.

+**original filesystem:** Shaders are indexed by the renderer.
+**new filesystem:** Shaders are indexed by the filesystem, and new API calls are added to allow the renderer to access shaders by name.
+**reason for change:** It allows shaders to be sorted with the same precedence logic used by the filesystem and compared alongside images instead of always overriding them.
+It also improves load times significantly because shaders don't have to be reindexed on every map change and can take advantage of the index cache file.

+# Source Files

+The source code of this project is divided into the following files and sections, under the code/filesystem directory:

-- fscore/*.c: Contains the core file indexing and reading functionality, cache file support, and some utility functions.
-It can be compiled separately from the rest of ioq3 for the sake of testing and utilities.
+- fscore/*.c: Contains the core file indexing and reading functionality, OS interface functions, and some utility functions.

-- fs_main.c: Handles the filesystem initialization and primary state (file index, current mod, pure list, cvars, etc.)
+- fs_main.c: Handles the filesystem initialization and shared state data (file index, current mod, pure list, cvars, etc.)

 - fs_lookup.c: Locates game resources (files and shaders) using the file index, resolving precedence when necessary.

 - fs_fileio.c: Handles reading and writing of files on the disk.

-- fs_download.c: Handles parts of the client-side download process, particularly determining which files need to be downloaded and performing the final save operation after the download completes.
+- fs_download.c: Handles parts of the client-side download process, such as determining which files need to be downloaded and performing the final save operation after the download completes.
 The download itself is still handled in the client code.

 - fs_filelist.c: Supports directory listing functions.
 Primarily used to populate map/model menus in the UI.